 You don't want to use a free VPN for anything, including searching the internet in South Africa.
 Free VPNs have been known to throttle connection speeds, impose data caps, track and sell your data, and insert unwanted ads and tracking cookies into your browsing sessions.
 Stay away from free VPNs at all costs.
 (See what I did there?)

-The cheapest South Africa VPN would be NordVPN, which offers a high level of service for a low cost.
+The cheapest South Africa VPN would be Surfshark, which offers a high level of service for a low cost.
 Make sure to get one of their multi-year subscriptions for the best savings.

 It's always important to check the laws of the country you're in to see whether or not using a VPN is legal there.
 In the case of South Africa, VPNs are legal to use.